thedavecarroll/powershell.anovelidea.org/_posts/2018-08-21-clear-dns-server-cache.md

 $DomainControllers = (Resolve-DnsName -Name $DomainName -Type NS).Where({ $_.Type -eq 'NS' }).NameHost
 ```

-Lastly, we excecute the clear command for each one.
+Lastly, we execute the clear command for each one.

 ```powershell
 $DomainControllers.ForEach({ Clear-DnsServerCache -ComputerName $_ -Force })